-The intensity of that display is prone to vary from one year to the next, with some April showers being more spectacular than others.
+The intensity of that display varies from one year to the next, with some April showers being more spectacular than others.
 If conditions are favorable — and you know where to look — you can usually expect to see about 10 to 15 meteors per hour when the Lyrid shower peaks.
-Yet every few decades or so, they'll arrive in far greater numbers, giving us a springtime storm of celestial activity.
+Yet every few decades or so, they'll arrive in far greater numbers, giving us a springtime "meteor storm" of celestial activity.
 Usually, the show lasts from April 16 through April 25, give or take a few days.
 This year is no different.
-Stargazers can watch the Lyrid for about 10 days, but it's expected to peak in the predawn hours of April 22.
+Stargazers can watch the Lyrid for about 10 days, but it's expected to peak in the predawn hours of Thursday, April 22.

 An Infrequent Guest

 Meteor showers mostly unfold in the pathways of comets.
 Made of ice, dust, rock and frozen gases, comets are celestial bodies that revolve around our sun and other stars in the universe.
 So far, astronomers have discovered more than 3,700 individual comets.
 The Lyrid showers are a byproduct of one particular specimen known as "C/1861 G1 (Thatcher)."
 Admittedly, that's a mouthful, so feel free to use the object's less formal name, Comet Thatcher.

 Amateur astronomer A.E.
 Thatcher is credited with its discovery.
 On April 5, 1861, he was watching the heavens from his New York City home.
 That evening, he noticed a strange, luminous body in the constellation Draco.
 It didn't stay put.
 Just over a month later, the object came relatively close to Earth, flying just 31.1 million miles (50.1 million kilometers) overhead.
 Then over the next few months, it approached our sun before exiting the inner solar system, the area that encompasses every planet from Mercury to Mars — plus the asteroid belt.